nopSolutions/nopCommerce-Docs/en/getting-started/index.md

 # Getting started

+add here the url and or port that needs to be typed to get to a single screen for admin or starting of this product, this information is MISSING...... without it after going through a linux install I am left with no information as to what to do next !!!!! full stop, but I have learnt that 3d cart is a very nice and fully functioning product!
+THINK

 If you are a novice in nopCommerce, follow the steps below to set your store up and running:

 ## 1. Configure your store

 - [Configure general store settings](xref:en/getting-started/advanced-configuration/your-store-information)
+DOES NOT TELL ME WHAT URLI SHOULD BE USING

 - [Configure payment methods](xref:en/getting-started/configure-payments/payment-methods/index)
+DOES NOT TELL ME WHAT URLI SHOULD BE USING

 - [Configure shipping options](xref:en/getting-started/configure-shipping/index)
+DOES NOT TELL ME WHAT URLI SHOULD BE USING

-- Configure users list: create [different groups](xref:en/running-your-store/customer-management/customer-roles) of users, give them [separate access to areas of your site](xref:en/running-your-store/customer-management/access-control-list), offers and so on.
+- Configure users list: create [different groups](xref:en/running-your-store/customer-management/customer-roles) of users, give them
+[separate access to areas of your site](xref:en/running-your-store/customer-management/access-control-list), offers and so on.

+DOES NOT TELL ME WHAT URLI SHOULD BE USING

 ## 2. Create a catalog and add products